Skip to main content

 pipeline := gopipeline.NewDefaultStandardPipeline(

-func(ctx context.Context, batchData []string) error {
+func(ctx context.Context, batchData []int) error {

 fmt.Printf("Processing %d items: %v\n", len(batchData), batchData)